Manoj1428/group04-pm05/docs/sprint.md

-# Sprints Scheduling with  priority
+# Sprints Scheduling with  priority and backlog item